tmackay/Open-Source-FPGA-Bitcoin-Miner/README.md

 Open-Source FPGA Bitcoin Miner
 ==============================

+Forked by tmackay to experiment with a few different core designs and interfaces.

 A fork by teknohog to enable platform independence, serial port communications and clustering.
 My projecs include